Hour of the Ox

 Hour of the Ox is the fourth studio album by Irish singer and musician Katie Kim.
 It was released on 9 September 2022 on her own label, I Actually Like Music.
 Hour of the Ox was partially recorded at the artist's home and in Guerrilla Studios, Dublin with John ‘Spud’ Murphy.
-Additional field recordings were made in New York and Faithlegg, Co.
-Waterford.
+Additional field recordings were made in New York and Faithlegg, County Waterford.
 Hour of the Ox was released self-released on vinyl and via digital download.

 Track listing

 All songs written by Katie Kim.
 All songs were arranged by Katie Kim & John ‘Spud’ Murphy, except 'Into Which the Worm Falls' arranged by John 'Spud' Murphy.